Our Verdict

 TOSHIBA Induction Heating Rice Cooker Wins

 Bottom Line: TOSHIBA Induction Heating Rice Cooker is the better choice.
-Its Induction Heating (IH) ensures superior cooking precision and evenness, plus a unique Low Carb mode.
+It features advanced Induction Heating (IH) technology and an exclusive Low Carb cooking program among its eight functions, all at a competitive price of $199.

 Who Should Buy Which?